Are you dreaming of a rustic winter wedding?

 This article is packed with ideas to help you plan the perfect celebration.
 From cozy venues to stunning decor, we’ve got everything you need to know.

-Some people loath its chilliness, but others, who can see beyond the discomfort that lower temperatures can bring, see the fairy tale-like feel, winter can provide.
+Some people loathe its chilliness, but others, who can see beyond the discomfort that lower temperatures can bring, see the fairytale-like feel that winter can provide.

-And that exactly is the reason why winter is so great time to start your own “Happily ever after”.
-There should not be any doubts when it comes to theme – rustic is the way to go.
+And that is exactly the reason why winter is such a great time to start your own “happy ever after”.
+There should not be any doubts when it comes to the theme—rustic is the way to go.
 We will give you a few hints on how to do it right.

 Choosing the Venue

-Winter rustic wedding requires a special kind of venue.
-You will never achieve that worm and cozy feel with a luxury hotel.
+A winter rustic wedding requires a special kind of venue.
+You will never achieve that warm and cozy feel with a luxury hotel.
 The best choice would be a repurposed barn.
-This means setting aside some extra money to take care of the chairs, tables, decorations and some kind of heating source.
-Another option is a mountain barn or a farm house (just make sure it is not difficult to drive to the location).
-You can also try to find some rustic restaurant, mountain resort or a hotel that is located in some village.
+This means setting aside some extra money to take care of the chairs, tables, decorations, and some kind of heating source.
+Another option is a mountain barn or a farmhouse (just make sure it is not difficult to drive to the location).
+You can also try to find a rustic restaurant, a mountain resort, or a hotel that is located in a village.
 That way, half of the work is done.

 Being Stylish while Not Freezing